+(1) Adjusted results are non-GAAP measures.
+See the non-GAAP section of CIBC's 2019 Annual Report.

+(3) 2015 to 2019 improvement.

-- (1) Adjusted results are non-GAAP measures.
-See the non-GAAP section of CIBC's Q3 2019 Report to Shareholders. - (2) TEB = Taxable Equivalent Basis a non-GAAP financial measure representing the gross up of tax-exempt revenue on certain securities to an equivalent before-tax basis to facilitate comparison of net interest income from both taxable and tax-exempt sources.
+(2) TEB = Taxable Equivalent Basis - a non-GAAP financial measure representing the gross up of tax-exempt revenue on certain securities to an equivalent before-tax basis to facilitate comparison of net interest income from both taxable and tax-exempt sources.